 Opinion | No more spin doctors.
-It’s time for a real one to answer questions about Trump’s health.
+It’s time for straight answers about Trump’s health.

-All presidents like to project robust health, and are loath to admit weakness, even if caused by events beyond their control.
+All presidents like to project robust health and are loath to admit weakness, even if caused by events beyond their control.
 When President Ronald Reagan was shot in March 1981, after just weeks in office, the public was told he was cracking jokes long before they learned the seriousness of his injury.
 But when a president’s health is abnormal, the public has a right to know, especially if the problem has any effect on his fitness to perform his duties.
 In Mr. Trump’s case, the unanswered questions are glaring.

 On Nov.
 16, 2019, Mr. Trump went to Walter Reed, eight months after his annual physical, a trip not on his public schedule.
 His press secretary said he underwent a “quick exam and labs” and he “remains healthy and energetic without complaints.”
 Sean Conley, the White House physician, said Mr. Trump had an “interim checkup” that was “routine” and had not had any chest pain nor undergone any “specialized cardiac or neurologic evaluations.”
 If truly routine, then why were medical personnel at Walter Reed required to sign nondisclosure agreements, a highly unusual procedure above and beyond their professional duties, as reported Thursday by NBC News and The Post?
 What was being nondisclosed?